darya-d/PictureQuiz/README.md

 # PictureQuiz
-Mobile Friendly Picture Quiz Using HTML, CSS and JS
+Mobile friendly Picture Quiz using HTML, CSS and JS